-The Community Outreach and Engagement Core (COEC) of HERCULES is committed to developing partnerships with the Atlanta community to understand their environmental health concerns.
-Through building capacity between the community, scientists and healthcare providers, the COEC aims to incorporate community concerns into the research efforts of HERCULES investigators in the long-term.
+The Community Engagement Core (CEC) of HERCULES is committed to developing partnerships with the Atlanta community to understand their environmental health concerns.
+Through building capacity between the community, scientists and healthcare providers, the CEC aims to incorporate community concerns into the research efforts of HERCULES investigators in the long-term.

 Our community advisory board meets on a regular basis to oversee outreach and bring together community leaders, government agencies, other universities and Emory scientists.